RicoJia/ricojia.github.io/_posts/2024/2024-11-30-robotics-ROS2-ros2-bags.markdown

 ---
 layout: post
 title: Robotics - [ROS2 Foundation] Ros2 Bags
-date: '2024-11-30 13:19'
+date: 2024-11-30 13:19
-subtitle:
+subtitle: use_sim_time
-header-img: "img/post-bg-os-metro.jpg"
+header-img: img/post-bg-os-metro.jpg
 tags:
   - Robotics
   - ROS2
 comments: true
 ---
 ## Introduction

 [`ros2 bag` is a command line tool for recording data published on topics in your system](https://docs.ros.org/en/humble/Tutorials/Beginner-CLI-Tools/Recording-And-Playing-Back-Data/Recording-And-Playing-Back-Data.html).
 It accumulates the data passed on any number of topics and saves it in a database.
 You can then replay the data to reproduce the results of your tests and experiments.
 Here are some common CLI actions:

 - To record:
   - `ros2 bag record -o MyOutputBag /turtle1/cmd_vel /turtle1/pose`
 - To check bag information:
   - `ros2 bag info MyOutputBag`

 ## Ros Bag Recording From a Node